by eric on February 10th, 2007 in: WordPress

-If you’re using Wordpress with Google Analytics and Feedburner, take a look at Joe Tan’s Wordpress Google Analytics and Feedburner Reports plugin.
+If you’re using WordPress with Google Analytics and Feedburner, take a look at Joe Tan’s WordPress Google Analytics and Feedburner Reports plugin.

-I highly recommend this plugin; it’s simple to install and the ‘Reports’ tab it adds in the Wordpress admin interface provides a quick overview of your site traffic and feed subscribers.
+I highly recommend this plugin; it’s simple to install and the ‘Reports’ tab it adds in the WordPress admin interface provides a quick overview of your site traffic and feed subscribers.

 He’s just updated it to version 0.7, which includes performance enhancements and bug fixes.